KosalaGunarathna/Flutter-UI/README.md

 - **Frontend Only**: This project does not include any backend logic or database integration.
 It is intended as a UI template or starting point for a registration flow in a mobile application.

-## Contributing

-If you wish to contribute, please fork the repository and submit a pull request.
-We welcome all contributions to improve the UI.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.